 Some anxiety is a normal part of life.
 It is a by-product of living in an often chaotic world.
-Anxiety is not all bad.
+Stress is not all bad.

 Still, when anxiety turns into a daily struggle, it’s time to act before the snowball unfolds.
-Uncontrolled anxiety can have a huge impact on your quality of life.
+Uncontrolled stress can have a significant impact on your quality of life.
 Take control by trying the ideas below.